stacymcauliffe/patternfly-org/packages/patternfly-4/content/design-guidelines/usage-and-behavior/forms/design.md

 **Select lists**
 Use a select list to enable users to select one option from a list of options.
 Select lists can be configured to enable users to select one option or multiple options depending on the use case.

-Learn more about data input variations in the [text and data input design guidelines](/design-guidelines/usage-and-behavior/data-input).
+Learn more about data input variations in the [data input design guidelines](/design-guidelines/usage-and-behavior/data-input).

 ### Provide the right kind of help
 **Infotips**